KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.9.6 =
+* New Feature: Included a 'kebo_twitter.pot' file, so that users can translate the plugin into their own language.
+If you do translate it, I would be grateful if you could send the files to me and we will include them in the plugin.

 = 0.9.5 =
 * Note: Removed the date format option.
 The plugin now uses the date format selected under 'Settings -> General'.
 This allows it to be automatically be translated for those using WordPress in other languages.